-Question Answer Marks EITHER 11(a) Discuss some of the ways Walcott presents battles with despair in his poems.
+Question Answer Marks EITHER 11(a) In what ways, and with what effects, does Walcott present what it means to him to be a poet?
 In your answer you should refer in detail to three poems from the selection.
 Mark according to the levels of response marking criteria.
-25 OR 11(b) Write a critical appreciation of the following poem, considering how far it is characteristic of Walcott's poetic methods and concerns, here and elsewhere in the selection.
+25 OR 1 11(b) Write a critical appreciation of the following poem, considering how far it is characteristic of Walcott's treatment of loss.
 25 Mark according to the levels of response marking criteria.